Aliases for TAOK2 Gene

 GeneCards Summary for TAOK2 Gene

 TAOK2 (TAO Kinase 2) is a Protein Coding gene.
-Among its related pathways are MAPK signaling pathway and MAPK signaling pathway.
-GO annotations related to this gene include protein serine/threonine kinase activity and mitogen-activated protein kinase kinase binding.
-An important paralog of this gene is MAP4K3.
+Diseases associated with TAOK2 include Wilson-Turner X-Linked Mental Retardation Syndrome and Syndromic X-Linked Intellectual Disability.
+Among its related pathways are MAPK signaling pathway and P38 MAPK Signaling Pathway (sino).
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is TAOK1.

 Serine/threonine-protein kinase involved in different processes such as membrane blebbing and apoptotic bodies formation DNA damage response and MAPK14/p38 MAPK stress-activated MAPK cascade.
 Phosphorylates itself, MBP, activated MAPK8, MAP2K3, MAP2K6 and tubulins.
 Activates the MAPK14/p38 MAPK signaling pathway through the specific activation and phosphorylation of the upstream MAP2K3 and MAP2K6 kinases.
 In response to DNA damage, involved in the G2/M transition DNA damage checkpoint by activating the p38/MAPK14 stress-activated MAPK cascade, probably by mediating phosphorylation of upstream MAP2K3 and MAP2K6 kinases.
 Isoform 1, but not isoform 2, plays a role in apoptotic morphological changes, including cell contraction, membrane blebbing and apoptotic bodies formation.
 This function, which requires the activation of MAPK8/JNK and nuclear localization of C-terminally truncated isoform 1, may be linked to the mitochondrial CASP9-associated death pathway.
 Isoform 1 binds to microtubules and affects their organization and stability independently of its kinase activity.
 Prevents MAP3K7-mediated activation of CHUK, and thus NF-kappa-B activation, but not that of MAPK8/JNK.
 May play a role in the osmotic stress-MAPK8 pathway.
 Isoform 2, but not isoform 1, is required for PCDH8 endocytosis.
 Following homophilic interactions between PCDH8 extracellular domains, isoform 2 phosphorylates and activates MAPK14/p38 MAPK which in turn phosphorylates isoform 2.
 This process leads to PCDH8 endocytosis and CDH2 cointernalization.
 Both isoforms are involved in MAPK14 phosphorylation.